dstroy0/InputHandler/README.md

 };
 ```

 Easily construct complex commands with subcommands, and enforce input type.
-Nested commands still only use 6 bytes of sram (avr):
+Nested commands with no wildcards use 8 bytes of sram (avr):

 ```cpp
 /**